-On an average, a candidate would need to spend 400 hours preparing for your UPSC Optional Syllabus.
-Adding the revision and answer writing, practicing UPSC optional previous year papers, and mock papers it would take around 700 to 1000 hours to gain excellent scores in the optional subject exam.
+On average, a candidate would need to spend 400 hours preparing for your UPSC Optional Syllabus.
+Adding the revision and answer writing, practising UPSC optional previous year papers, and mock papers it would take around 700 to 1000 hours to gain excellent scores in the optional subject exam.

 - Get Notes in case of Self-study

 A candidate can clear the UPSC exams with self-study.
 However, it is best to get all the notes from coaching institutions.
 Solving mock test papers to specialize in the subjects is also a good idea.
 It is also best to find someone who can evaluate those answers.

 - Give Preference to NCERT subjects